 Next, In a medium pot with a heavy bottom, start heating either shortening or the vegetable oil of your choice to 380 degrees F.

 To fry the shells, use a pair of tongs to hold the edge of the mold as you submerge them in the oil and fry them until crispy (for me with the oil at 380F it took about a minute).
 Remove from the oil, and set aside on paper towel to cool.
 Repeat with all of the circles.

-Fill just before eating.
+You can make cannoli filling up to three days in advance.
+Just prepare the mixture and fill just before eating.
 Storing the cannoli filled will make the shells soggy.
 Filling just before eating will result in a crunchy, crisp delight.

 ★ Did you make this recipe?
 Please give it a star rating below!